corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node/setup/corda-configuration-fields.md

 ## `enterpriseConfiguration`

-Allows fine-grained controls of various features only available in the enterprise version of Corda.
+Allows fine-grained controls of various features only available in the Enterprise version of Corda.

+- `maintenanceCustomFlow`
+  - Enables you to configure a single custom flow to be executed during [node maintenance mode]({{< relref "../operating/maintenance-mode.md" >}}).
+It must contain a single `flowName` parameter, as shown in the following example:

+     ```
+     enterpriseConfiguration {
+       maintenanceMode {
+         schedule = "00 30 14,15 * * 5"
+         duration = "10m"
+         rpcAuditDataRetentionPeriod = "100d"
+       }
+       maintenanceCustomFlow {
+         flowName = "net.corda.node.maintenance.package.MyFlow"
+       }
+     ```
+  - Note that `maintenanceMode` must also be configured; if `maintenanceMode` is omitted from the configuration or empty, then the flow specified in `maintenanceCustomFlow` will not run.

+- `systemFlowsStuckSkipThreshold`

+  - This parameter specifies the number of seconds that a flows can be stuck on a suspension point during [system flows]({{< relref "../../cordapps/system-flows.md" >}}) before it is skipped.
+Such a flow will skip up to two times: once in checkpoint system flows, then again in startup system flows.

 * `mutualExclusionConfiguration`
   * Enable the protective heartbeat logic so that only one node instance is ever running (hot-cold deployment).
 * `on`